 Garbine Muguruza (8/1)

-Following Kerber in hot pursuit is Muguruza, who has her own mission of redemption to complete, after a crushing second round loss at Wimbledon 2016.
-Said loss came just a year after she reached the final after a series of pulsating displays.
-In reaching the quarter finals of the Australian Open earlier this year, Muguruza has shown improved flexibility in adapting to different surfaces, and should improve on that showing at Wimbledon.
+Following Kerber in hot pursuit is Muguruza, who has her own mission of redemption to complete, after a crushing second-round loss at Wimbledon 2016.
+The said loss came just a year after she reached the final after a series of pulsating displays.
+In reaching the quarterfinals of the Australian Open earlier this year, Muguruza has shown improved flexibility in adapting to different surfaces and should improve on that showing at Wimbledon.

 Anett Kontaveit (50/1)